envico801/GitHub-Advanced-Security/Github Certified/qa-ghcertified.md

 Q:: What are the steps of CodeQL analysis workflow?

-a) Creating a CodeQL database -> Running CodeQL queries -> Interpreting the results
+a) Running CodeQL queries -> Interpreting the results

-b) Running CodeQL queries -> Creating a CodeQL database -> Interpreting the results
+b) Creating a CodeQL database -> Interpreting the results -> Running CodeQL queries

-c) Running CodeQL queries -> Interpreting the results
+c) Creating a CodeQL database -> Running CodeQL queries -> Interpreting the results

-d) Creating a CodeQL database -> Interpreting the results -> Running CodeQL queries
+d) Running CodeQL queries -> Creating a CodeQL database -> Interpreting the results

-A:: **Answer:** A
+A:: <span style="color: #f800f8">**Answer:** C</span>

 Creating a CodeQL database -> Running CodeQL queries -> Interpreting the results